babarrett/mitosis-docs/mitosis-README.md

   * Receiver interface PCB (attaches between the Pro Micro and a wireless module).
   * The receiver interface PCB has 4 holes (on 0.1" centers) for a header to program the receiver wireless module.
   * The receiver module is powered by the USB port.
+  * The USB port is used to load new keymaps and QMK software into the receiver.
-  * The receiver interface PCB has space for a button to reset the Pro Micro and reprogram, more space for a button for the wireless module to initiate pairing, and a place for an RGB LED for signalling.
+  * The receiver interface PCB has space for a button to reset the Pro Micro and reprogram.
+Implemented.
-  * On the Pro Micro there are 12 unused pins.
-  * On the receiver wireless module there are 23 pins are available.
-See [schematics](http://imgur.com/DWFeZvP).
+	* The receiver interface PCB has another space for a button to initiate pairing with the wireless modules.
+Unimplemented.)
+	* The receiver interface PCB has a place for an RGB LED for signalling.
+The current code uses this as a layer indicator.
+Main layer=off, Function=blue, Shifted=red, Function+Shifted=green.
+This is set/adjustable in the keymap.c file.

 ### Software details
 The wireless firmware in the 2 keyboard halves is nearly identical, but different (The firmware program "knows"